Nonlinear subspace clustering by functional link neural networks: FLNN subspace clustering

 \section{FLNN subspace clustering}

-This section first presents the basic principle of functional link neural network.
-Subsequently, we present the formulation of our novel model along with the procedures for optimization.
+This section first introduces the formulation of our novel model.
+Then, we present the procedures for optimization.
+Finally, the computationally complexity of FLNNSC is analyzed.
 The framework of our proposed FLNNSC method is shown in Figure \ref{Fig1}.